 A response to the demand letter can accept, deny, or create a defence.
 It can also give an opportunity for you to make your own demand.
 The response will rest on the facts.
 You can also bargain and negotiate with the other party.
 A negotiation will rest on the facts but it may be an option to negotiate the terms of the letter with the other side.

 When you receive a Cease and Desist letter is paramount to take it seriously, review the claims, seek legal assistance and respond.
-If you have any questions, get in contact with our disputes lawyers.
+If you have any questions, get in contact with LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?